infinity-07/RKDG-Primer/模板/论文话术/main.md

 # 用词用语库

+utilize classical

+To avoid the denominator being zero, the small constant ε can be taken as 10−6.

+In this paper, we denote by MDFLU the scheme (17)–(19).

+Combining (20) and (29) gives the high-order WENO scheme, which is termed as MDFLU-WENO5.
+Together with (21) and (29), we obtain another high-order accurate WENO scheme, which is called DFLU-WENO5.
+So, we obtain the fifth high-order accurate scheme with the well-balanced method and call the scheme DFLU-WENO5B.

 We solve this scalar advection equation up to time t = 20.

+The computations are conducted on four different mesh resolutions with the number of cells taken as N = 502, 1002, 2002 and 4002.

 The numerical results are displayed in Figure 4.

+The simulation was performed up to time  $t=2$.

+We can clearly find that the AWENO-E scheme achieves the designed order of accuracy.

+Oscillation evolution for the 1D sharp interface advection problem

+Density and bound error for the 1D sharp interface advection problem

+Velocity and pressure for the 1D sharp interface advection problem

+Density for the 1D sharp interface advection problem

 with no spurious velocity and pressure oscillations across a material interface